 - Ministry to Single Moms (SMILE)

-- Depression Support Group (HOPE)
+- Post-abortion Support Group (WORTH)

 - Outreach to Refugees and Immigrants (New American Ministry)